Africa's Best Authentic Tailor-Made Safaris

 Uganda's Primate Capital

-Kibale Forest National Park, located in western Uganda, is renowned for its dense tropical rainforest and incredible biodiversity, particularly its high concentration of primates.
-Covering an area of approximately 795 square kilometers, the park is often referred to as the “Primate Capital of the World” and is a major destination for eco-tourism and research.
+Kibale Forest National Park situated in western Uganda’s vibrant heartland, is renowned for its dense tropical rainforest and incredible biodiversity, particularly its high concentration of primates.
+Located approximately 320 kilometres west of Kampala, covering an area of approximately 800 square kilometres, this lush sanctuary represents one of the most accessible tropical forests in East Africa.
+Kibale Forest is often referred to as the “Primate Capital of the World” and is a major destination for eco-tourism and research.

 Geography and Terrain